MuchTest/MySqlEc2InstanceAWS/README.md

 <i> Brief example of deploying MySQL service and mysql-shell on EC2 AWS (Ubuntu 20.04 OS) with Terraform and Ansible</i>

+<i> You will need to install and configure "ufw"  tool for your firewall settings on the EC2 instance, if you want these services to be accessed remotely </i>

 After cloning repository, and changing the variables accordingly, perform:

 ```